What to Watch, Buy, Eat, and Read for Indigenous Peoples’ Day

 Faherty

 Bethany Yellowtail is the LA based designer behind B.Yellowtail, which is heavily influenced by Yellowtail’s Northern Cheyenne and Crow tribe heritage.
-She recently did a beautiful collaboration with Faherty, and we’ve fallen head over heels for this cozy collared cardigan.
+She did a beautiful collaboration with Faherty, and while not much is left, this gorgeous patchwork blanket is and it’s the perfect way to fire up your fall home decor.

 Eighth Generation